schlossm/MSFramework/README.md

 ---

 **PLEASE READ**: MSFramework is written in Swift 3, which requires Xcode 8+.
-MSFramework is _**not**_ compatible with Objective-C, due to it using internal Swift types that are currently unrepresentable in Objective-C.
+MSFramework is _**not**_ compatible with Objective-C, due to it using internal Swift types that are currently unrepresentable in Objective-C.  To work around this, you could make a Swift wrapper for your Objective-C code.

 ---